winhallfire/winhallfire.github.io/sources/contribute.rst.txt

 - Fund training programs to ensure our team is prepared for any situation.
 - Contribute to our reserves.

 We are incredibly grateful for any support you can provide.
-Every bit helps us continue to serve and protect Winhall.
 You can donate by check or electronically by following the instructions below:

 Check
 -----